Do you feel like your partner listens to you? Many people’s answer is no. You are not alone.

 Touch can release oxytocin which helps to create bonds.
 Some individuals want to be touched while others are more guarded.
 Women often touch for bonding, comfort, and connection.

 While women learn to make eye contact, nod, and respond during a conversation, men may not reciprocate.
-The woman may believe that he’s disinterested in what she has to say.
+The woman may believe that he’s disinterested or don’t care about what she has to say.

 3. Men Are Fixers